 In 2010 she achieved the ARPS (Associateship of the Royal Photographic Society) with her impressionistic images of sand and water from the Hebrides, which are represented here, and in 2011 she gained a Postgraduate Certificate in Photography at Central St Martin’s, London.
 She has published a number of books and poems through her own publishing house, Hawkwood Press.
 She has been awarded by the Landscape Photographer of the Year awards, the Spider Awards, and has been interviewed by both On Landscape magazine (the leading journal for landscape photographers) and fLIP magazine, an independent publication which celebrates photographers based in and around London.

-Throughout 2017, Caroline's work will be exhibited around the UK as part of the Royal Photographic Society Members Biennial Exhibition.
-In the autumn of 2017, Caroline has been invited to Switzerland for the Trelex artist residency.
+During 2017, Caroline's work was exhibited around the UK as part of the Royal Photographic Society Members Biennial Exhibition.

 Artist's Statement: "My work is a means to express the fragility and transience of life; a very personal response to recovery from illness in 2004.
 I work predominantly in wild open places such as the highlands of Scotland, New Zealand's South Island and around Camber Sands and Dungeness.
 Using multiple exposure and in-camera movement alongside conventional techniques I express the moods and emotions that I experience in the outdoor world.